 The Digital Media Institute at InterTech trains students through one-year accelerated programs in animation, visual effects, interactive content and game development in a real-world atmosphere.
 The Institute’s mission is to deliver high quality training taught by industry professionals and prepare students for careers in digital media.

-The Digital Media Institute at InterTech moved to the Biomedical Research Foundation’s InterTech Science Park in 2014 after residing on the LSU Shreveport campus for five years.
+The Digital Media Institute at InterTech moved to BRF’s InterTech Science Park in 2014 after residing on the LSU Shreveport campus for five years.
 DMII’s mission is to deliver quality, rapid 21st century training for careers in digital media.
-The DMII offers accelerated, one-year programs to train students, filling a workforce need as today’s businesses are learning to adapt to the ever-growing digital world.
+DMII offers accelerated, one-year programs to train students, filling a workforce need as today’s businesses are learning to adapt to the ever-growing digital world.

 DMII offers the most accelerated program in Louisiana with high-quality training with day and night class options, as well as a 24-hour flex lab where students can work on independent projects.
 Students benefit from an enhanced workforce dynamic with a unique environment—all at a low cost.